 Pre-Conditions:

-Test environment with network product under test.
+Test environment with network product under test so that the tester is able to send HTTP requests with “out of bound IEs” towards the network product under test.
 Rest of the network may be simulated.

+NOTE 2: IEs having invalid format and/or not in the defined range of values can be considered as out of bound IEs.

 Execution Steps

-1) The test equipment sends requests with out of bounds IEs towards the network product under test.
+1) The test equipment sends HTTP requests with out of bounds IEs towards the network product under test.

 Expected Results: